Find Trade Colleges

 LTC undergraduate students pay an average of $6,326 in tuition and fees each year.
 The average amount in student loans that precision metal working majors at LTC take out while working on their Undergraduate Certificate is $7,520.

-Fox Valley Technical College came in at #10 in this year’s edition of the Best Value Precision Metal Working Undergraduate Certificate Schools in the Great Lakes Region ranking.
-FVTC is a large public school located in the midsize suburb of Appleton.
+Fox Valley Technical College landed the #10 spot in the 2023 rankings for the best value undergraduate certificate precision metal working programs.
+FVTC is a fairly large public school located in the suburb of Appleton.

 The average tuition and fees for an out-of-state undergraduate student at FVTC are $6,977 a year.
 Precision Metal Working majors at FVTC take out an average of $7,917 in student loans while working on their Undergraduate Certificate.